apache/paimon/docs/content/concepts/primary-key-table.md

 ### Aggregation

 {{< hint info >}}
-NOTE: Set `table.exec.sink.upsert-materialize` to `NONE` always in Flink SQL TableConfig.
+NOTE: Always set `table.exec.sink.upsert-materialize` to `NONE` in Flink SQL TableConfig.
 {{< /hint >}}

 Sometimes users only care about aggregated results.
 The `aggregation` merge engine aggregates each value field with the latest data one by one under the same primary key according to the aggregate function.